carpentries-lab/metagenomics-analysis/_episodes/05-assembly.md

 {: .callout}

 ## MAGs (Metagenome-Assembled Genomes)
 MAGs are the original genomes that we are looking for with the binning process.
 The binned contigs can be used as MAGs, but a more reliable way to obtain MAGs is by re-assembling the reads from the binned contigs.
-For this we need to map the reads to the binned contigs and then re-assemble them.
+For this we need to map the reads to the binned contigs, to separate the reads that correspond to each bin, and then re-assemble them.
-With Bowtie2 we can do the mapping of the reads to the contigs to extract this reads.
+With Bowtie2 we can do the mapping (also called alignment) of the reads to the contigs of one bin to extract this reads.
+The reads we will be using are the reads corrected by MetaSPAdes.
 Let's see the command to do this with the bin named `JC1A_contigs_MaxBin.01.fasta`.

 ~~~
 #Build the index
 $ bowtie2-build JC1A_contigs_MaxBin.01.fasta JC1A_contigs_MaxBin.01

-#Perform de mapping using the corrected reads from the MetaSPAdes output
+#Perform the mapping using the corrected reads from the MetaSPAdes output
 $ bowtie2 --threads 12 --sensitive-local -x JC1A_contigs_MaxBin.01.fasta -1 corrected/JC1A_R1.00.0_0.cor.fastq -2 corrected/JC1A_R2.00.0_0.cor.fastq -S JC1A_01.sam

 #Convert from sam format to bam format